Agenda for Upcoming Program

 As a result of this educational activity, participants will be able to:

-1. Utilize a healing self-affirmation and centering micro-practice.
+1. Utilize a healing self-affirmation micro-practice.

 Program Content: